Thanks for stopping by!

 Are You Outside of North America?

-We sell internationally, but we do not accept any consignments from outside the U.S. or Canada.
-The honest truth: the risk is just too high.
+We sell internationally, but we do not accept any consignments from outside the U.S. or, generally, from Canada.
+The honest truth: the risk is just too high and shipping is a monstrous hassle and very expensive... unless you can get the clock to us in the U.S.

 If you are writing to request that we search for an antique for you, please begin the SUBJECT LINE with the word (in caps) "WANTED:" followed by what it is you are seeking.
 You can put more details in the body of the message.
 This will automatically filter-in your message.
 But be sure to put your phone number and at least the city where you are located in the message!
 You wouldn't believe how often we've worked months to find a clock for someone only to find they changed their e-mail address and then we can't find them!

 PLEASE DO NOT SEND US AN E-MAIL WITHOUT INCLUDING YOUR PHONE NUMBER(S) AND AT LEAST THE CITY AND STATE WHERE YOU ARE LOCATED.
-We don't want to end up calling you back at some silly hour!
+We don't want to end up calling you back at some silly hour and ask that you don't call us before 8:30am Pacific Time!

 If you haven't read the rest of the page, please review it before e-mailing us.

-This address is only for correspondence, not photos.
+This address is only for correspondence, not photos or any attachments.

 (PLEASE don't ask about parts or components – we sell only "whole" clocks)